Aashu-11/PaperMind/README.md

    - `KnowledgeBase.search` (optional) + `AcademicSearchEngine.search_all`.
    - New papers ingested into ChromaDB.
    - LLM synthesizes answer from compiled context.
-   - Neo4j graph updated for the current query.
-   - UI displays answer, metrics, sources, and makes graph available.
+   - UI displays answer, metrics, and sources.

 2. **Direct search**:
    - UI → `AcademicSearchEngine.search_all`.
    - Results flattened and optional ingestion into KB.
-   - Neo4j graph written for the raw search query.
    - UI lists raw results and offers “Add All to Knowledge Base”.

-3. **Citation graph visualization**:
-   - UI requests `fetch_query_graph(last_graph_query_id)`.
-   - Neo4j returns nodes and edges.
-   - D3.js renders an interactive force-directed layout.

 ---